 Kindly treat this information for your benefit and do not publish it elsewhere.
 You are welcome to direct others to this post.
-This list is not exhaustive and there are other meetings of the Wird and Tafsir from other countries also.
+This list is not exhaustive and there are other meetings of the Wird, Tafsir and Fiqh from other countries also.
 Any relevant Zoom meetings wishing to be included here, please add to comments.

 Name Time/Day Meeting IDHost